 - Scholars will learn to recognize, analyze and describe patterns and relationships in real numbers, algebraic functions, and geometric figures. - Scholars will strengthen and deepen their number sense and their ability to organize their thoughts and use logic, both inductive and deductive to solve real world problems. - Scholars must complete at least 4 years of math.
-Beginning with the class of 2013, all scholars must complete Algebra I, Geometry, Algebra II and either Pre-Calculus or Trigonometry.
+Beginning with the class of 2013, all scholars must complete Algebra I, Geometry, Algebra II and a higher level of math such as Pre-Calculus, College Mathematics or Financial Algebra.